 He got me because I was vulnerable at the time.
 Seduced me.
 I admit I had something to prove: there at that hotel.
 I admit it, I had an attitude, I suppose, but I always did my bedding properly.
 Not like the other girls at the Packet who rushed their rooms - they just wanted to be off smoking so get finished.
 Amy was one, and she was only just seventeen but treated me like her junior.
 Of course, we never had much time - beds had to be done, kitchen pots, hall and stairs cleaning, polishing.
 But, no excuses, I did my work properly.
 The afternoons we usually got off and Amy, Becky and sometimes Mrs Galbraith, the manageress herself, were off to Lancaster, Preston and sometimes Carlisle shopping all the time.
 Windermere no good to them - not interested in Edinburgh Wool over-60s gear or cagouls.
 But they thought I was backward.
 It was all, Come on Penny, at least put on a bit of mascara.
 We'll show you how.
 No. Always thinking about dolling up.
 Dolls, exactly.
 No. I have more things to think about thank you very much.
-Mrs Galbraith put me in a large dorm up at the top eaves of the hotel, with all of them.
-One thing going for it - great views of the lake and Belle Island.
+Mrs Galbraith put me in the large dorm up at the top eaves of the hotel, with all of them.
+They told me, the others, that it got bloody hot up there in the summer but that autumn it was coolish.
+One thing going for it great views of the lake and Belle Island.
 But it was my bad luck that my bed happened to be the one right by the door so when they came in after being out at the pub at nights I got woken up.
 But when they saw me with him, David Black, Sinbad the Sailor, all of their teasing stopped.
 Thought you were a good girl Penny.
 You're a one after all.
 Silly smirks at breakfast.
 Mrs Galbraith, thought you were a loner, love.
 Should've told her to shut her mouth.